davespan/BNB-Z2H-Homeworks/Week 1/Day 3/Homework 3 Solution.md

 a `view` function that takes no inputs and returns a `uint256` value.
 In this case, the `retrieve` function retrieves a stored value from the smart contract (i.e. `number`).

-This bit of the JSON array specifies the `store` function:
+This field of the JSON array specifies the `store` function:

 ```json
 {